chadhindsight/translate-tts/README.md

 2. Translate text into a selected language before speech output.

-3. Secure API requests using serverless functions.

-4. Minimalist and responsive UI with Tailwind CSS.
+3. Minimalist and responsive UI with Tailwind CSS.

 Installation & Setup